dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## Parties

-- **Delegated Server** (DS) - provides the Client: authorization to API resources; and/or identity claims about the User.
-The DS may require explicit consent from the RO or User to provide these to the Client.
+- **Authorization Server** (AS) - provides the Client: authorization to API resources; and/or identity claims about the User.
+The AS may require explicit consent from the RO or User to provide these to the Client.

 - **Client** - requests authorization to API resources, and/or identity claims about the User.
 There are two types of Clients: Registered Clients and Dynamic Clients.
-A DS may support only one or both types.
+A AS may support only one or both types.
 All Clients have a key to authenticate

-- **Registered Client** - a Client that has registered with the DS and has a Client ID to identify itself, and can prove it possesses a key that is linked to the Client ID.
-The DS may have different policies for what different Registered Clients can request.
+- **Registered Client** - a Client that has registered with the AS and has a Client ID to identify itself, and can prove it possesses a key that is linked to the Client ID.
+The AS may have different policies for what different Registered Clients can request.
 The Client MAY be interacting  with a User.

-- **Dynamic Client** - a Client that has not been registered with the DS, and each instance will generate it own key pair so it can prove it is the same instance of the Client on subsequent requests.
+- **Dynamic Client** - a Client that has not been registered with the AS, and each instance will generate it own key pair so it can prove it is the same instance of the Client on subsequent requests.
 A single-page application with no server is an example of a Dynamic Client.
 The Client MUST be interacting  with a User.

-- **User** - the person who has delegated making identity claims about themselves to the DS, and is interacting with the Client.
+- **User** - the person who has delegated making identity claims about themselves to the AS, and is interacting with the Client.

-- **Resource Server** (RS) - has API resources that require an access token from the DS for access.
+- **Resource Server** (RS) - has API resources that require an access token from the AS for access.

-- **Resource Owner** (RO) - owns the RS, and has delegated RS access token creation to the DS.
-The RO may be the same entity as the User, or may be a different entity that the DS interacts with independent of the Client.
+- **Resource Owner** (RO) - owns the RS, and has delegated RS access token creation to the AS.
+The RO may be the same entity as the User, or may be a different entity that the AS interacts with independent of the Client.

 ## Additional Terms

-The following handles and access token are strings issued by the DS to the Client, that are opaque to the Client.
+The following handles and access token are strings issued by the AS to the Client, that are opaque to the Client.

 - **completion handle** - represents the client request.
-Presented back to the DS in a completion request.
+Presented back to the AS in a completion request.

-- **access handle** - represents the access the DS has granted the Client.
+- **access handle** - represents the access the AS has granted the Client.
 The Client proves possession of its key when presenting an access handle to access an RS.
 The RS is able to understand the authorizations represented by the access handle directly, or through an introspection call.
 The RS is able to verify the access handle was issued to the Client that presented it.

-- **refresh handle** - represents the access the DS has granted the Client.
-Presented back to the DS when the Client wants a fresh access token or access handle.
+- **refresh handle** - represents the access the AS has granted the Client.
+Presented back to the AS when the Client wants a fresh access token or access handle.

 When presenting any of the above handles, the Client always proves possession of its key.

-- **access token** - represents the access the DS has granted the Client.
+- **access token** - represents the access the AS has granted the Client.
 The Client presents the access token as a bearer token when accessing an RS.
 The RS is able to understand the authorizations represented by the access handle directly, or through an introspection call.

-- **Client ID** - a DS unique identifier for a Registered Client.
+- **Client ID** - a AS unique identifier for a Registered Client.

 - **ID Token** - a token as defined in {{OIDC}} Section 2.

 ## Sequence {#Sequence}

-1. **DS Discovery** The Client discovers the DS end point, keys, supported claims and authorizations, and other capabilities.
+1. **AS Discovery** The Client discovers the AS end point, keys, supported claims and authorizations, and other capabilities.
 Some, or all of this information could be manually preconfigured, or dynamically obtained.
-DS discovery is out of scope of this document.
+AS discovery is out of scope of this document.

-2. **Initiation Request** ({{InitiationRequest}}) The Client creates an initiation request ({{InitiationRequestJSON}}) for authorization to API resources and/or identity claims about the User and sends it with an HTTP POST to the DS endpoint.
+2. **Initiation Request** ({{InitiationRequest}}) The Client creates an initiation request ({{InitiationRequestJSON}}) for authorization to API resources and/or identity claims about the User and sends it with an HTTP POST to the AS endpoint.

-3. **Initiation Response**  ({{InitiationResponse}}) The DS processes the request and determines if it needs to interact with the RO or User.
-If interaction is not required, the DS returns a completion response ({{CompletionResponseJSON}}).
-If interaction is required the DS returns an initiation response ({{InitiationResponseJSON}}) that includes completion handle and uri, and interaction instructions if the DS wants the Client to start the interaction.
+3. **Initiation Response**  ({{InitiationResponse}}) The AS processes the request and determines if it needs to interact with the RO or User.
+If interaction is not required, the AS returns a completion response ({{CompletionResponseJSON}}).
+If interaction is required the AS returns an initiation response ({{InitiationResponseJSON}}) that includes completion handle and uri, and interaction instructions if the AS wants the Client to start the interaction.

-4. **Interaction** ({{Interaction}}) If the DS sent interaction instructions to the Client, the Client executes them.
-The DS then interacts with the User and/or RO to obtain authorization.
+4. **Interaction** ({{Interaction}}) If the AS sent interaction instructions to the Client, the Client executes them.
+The AS then interacts with the User and/or RO to obtain authorization.

 5. **Completion Request** ({{CompletionRequest}}) The Client sends the completion handle to the completion uri.
 The Client may make the completion request while waiting for the interaction to complete.

-6. **Completion Response** ({{CompletionResponse}}) When any required interaction has been completed, the DS responds to the Client with a completion response ({{CompletionResponseJSON}}) containing authorized RS access tokens and User identity claims.
-The DS may provide refresh handles and uris for each access token if they are authorized.
-If proof-of-possession is required for accessing the RS, the DS will provide access handles instead of access tokens.
+6. **Completion Response** ({{CompletionResponse}}) When any required interaction has been completed, the AS responds to the Client with a completion response ({{CompletionResponseJSON}}) containing authorized RS access tokens and User identity claims.
+The AS may provide refresh handles and uris for each access token if they are authorized.
+If proof-of-possession is required for accessing the RS, the AS will provide access handles instead of access tokens.

 7. **Resource Request** ({{Bearer}} & {{POP}}) The Client uses an access token with the RS, or the access handle if proof-of-possession is required for access.